MatrixAINetwork/MATRIX_AI/README.md

 ##### Upgradable and Safe VM

-Discussed on SmartContract VMs, and proposed three core features and competencie: fault-tolerant virtual machine, vulnerability inference engine, secure contract upgrade；
+- Discussed on SmartContract VMs, and proposed three core features and competencie: fault-tolerant virtual machine, vulnerability inference engine, secure contract upgrade；

-Finished research on the design proposals of error-recovery, self-healing, immune software system, and came out with formal documents;
+- Finished research on the design proposals of error-recovery, self-healing, immune software system, and came out with formal documents;

-Completed the structural design and module separation of smartcontract fault-tolerant VM, after several times of disscussion
+- Completed the structural design and module separation of smartcontract fault-tolerant VM, after several times of disscussion

+- Prototype development in progress for fault-tolerant features of  smartcontracts